 Can These 36 Questions Make You REALLY Fall in Love With Anyone?

 That first date you described doesn’t sound very compelling.
 He talked about himself the entire time, and you’re concerned about whether he’s ready to move on after the loss of his beloved wife.
-You also seem like you’re annoyed with his communication style of emailing and not calling.
-So, why do you want to have a second date with him?
+You also seem to be annoyed with his communication style of emailing and not calling.
+Why are you even considering a second date with him?

-The truth is, if there’s even a slight bit of interest, a second date could clarify a few things: Was he talking about himself because he was nervous, or is he truly self-centered?
-By the way, a quick tip: if a man talks about himself non-stop on a date, please interrupt him.
+(By the way, a quick tip: if a man talks about himself non-stop on a date, please interrupt him.
 Ask him if there’s anything he’d like to know about you.
-Take charge of the conversation instead of feeling like a bobble-head.
+Take charge of the conversation instead of feeling like a bobble-head.)

 You can also engage him in a conversation to see how emotionally ready he is to open his heart to another woman.
 I suggest asking what he’s done to heal after his loss.
 Has he attended a bereavement group or gone to therapy?